How to Make a French Cleat

 I used my finger to feel both edges of the test piece and adjusted the fence until the pieces were the same width.

-📝 NOTE: If you’re making cleats for a single object, the pieces don’t have to be the same width.
-But you may want the cleats to be the same for some projects.
-Let’s say you wanted to make a batch of french cleats for a tool storage wall.
-You’ll likely want the cleats to be the same width.
-Making the cleats the same will ensure that the objects can be removed, and reconfigured and all of the cleats will fit together correctly.
+📝 NOTE: The pieces don’t have to be the same width if you make cleats for a single object; however, you may want them to be the same for some projects.
+Let’s say you’re making a batch of cleats for a tool storage wall.
+You’ll likely want them to be the same width, ensuring the objects can be removed and reconfigured and all of the cleats will fit together correctly.

 Comparing two sections of a french cleat